HomeDev GuideRecipesAPI Reference

 Dev Guide

-Search content in Optimizely Graph using C# SDK
+Search content in Optimizely Graph with the C# SDK

 Run full-text searches in Optimizely Graph, filter results, boost relevance, and track user clicks.